 Building MediatR Behaviors

-Often when we build applications, we have a number of cross-cutting concerns.
+Often when we build applications, we have many cross-cutting concerns.
 These include authorization, validating, and logging.

 Instead of repeating this logic throughout our handlers, we can make use of Behaviors.
 Behaviors are very similar to ASP.NET Core middleware, in that they accept a request, perform some action, then (optionally) pass along the request.